wp-plugins/cleantalk-spam-protect/readme.txt

 == Changelog ==
 = 5.15 2015-07-16 =
   * New feature: anti-spam protection for forms, that uses external services
+  * Protection improvement: checking registrations, even connect to our servers failed.

 = 5.14 2015-07-03 =
   * Added anti-spam protection for some themes and plugins